 But, with the help of the delete command, you can remove the volume along with a claim:

-So, by doing this, your clear out and remove the provider’s supplied storage.
+So, by doing this, you clear out and remove the provider’s supplied storage.
 Unless you perform separate backups, the data contained in the volume will not be recoverable.
 Hence, avoid deleting volumes that were dynamically provided by a storage class.
 Moreover, the storage class will handle the persistent volume object for you.

 Conclusion

 Using persistent volumes, you can also store data independently on the pods in your Kubernetes cluster.
 Moreover, storage classes that interact with the various local disc, cloud storage, and network share types support them.
-Similarly, the way that pods access and uses the volume is always separate from these implementation specifics.
+Similarly, the way that pods access and use the volume is always separate from these implementation specifics.

-We also discussed in this article the use cases for persistent volumes with Kubernetes, how they differ from standard volumes and the procedures for adding and utilizing persistent volumes and persistent volume claims within your Kubernetes cluster.
-Additionally, you saw a few kubectl utility commands that can communicate with your volumes.
+We also discussed in this article the use cases for persistent volumes with Kubernetes, how they differ from standard volumes, and the procedures for adding and utilizing persistent volumes and persistent volume claims within your Kubernetes cluster.
+Additionally, you saw a few Kubectl utility commands that can communicate with your volumes.
 With them, you may deploy stateful applications in Kubernetes without worrying about potential data loss due to container restarts.